Customer Journey Mapping: Definition | How to Create | Templates | Best Practices

 B2C journeys focus on individual consumers, with quicker decision-making and more emphasis on emotional connections.
 And so, the template mentioned above is a good example of a B2C buyer’s journey map.

-On the other hand, B2B journeys often involve longer sales cycles, multiple stakeholders, and more complex decision-making processes.
+On the other hand, B2B journeys often involve longer sales cycles, point of sale, multiple stakeholders, and more complex decision-making processes.
 Here’s a template for it:

 3. Task-based journey mapping: Product return